AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * The upside is that if your map has terrains and structures, the model may learn to corner and "trap" players to certain locations for easy "kills".

+  * Limited to one target at a time.

 ## AI Players

 * Creating Data-Based AI Players